How to start a cat boarding business and get it right

 • Request a price catalog from two cattery equipment suppliers like Shor-Line or The Cat's Inn.

-Most cat boarders require a 50% deposit at booking to hold a spot.
-The remaining balance is then due at drop-off or pick-up.
-This policy helps minimize last-minute cancellations and secures your revenue, a common issue for new operators.
+Most cat boarders require a 50% deposit at booking to hold a spot, with the balance due at drop-off or pick-up.
+This policy minimizes last-minute cancellations and secures revenue.

 When you choose a payment solution, look closely at the transaction fees.
 Many providers charge 2.5% to 3.5% and require you to buy or rent a card reader.
-These costs can add up, so it is smart to find a more cost-effective option.
+These costs add up, so it is smart to find a more cost-effective option.
+For a deeper look at how these fees work, see JIM's breakdown of credit card processing fees for small businesses.

 For a cat boarding business that needs to accept payments on-site, JIM offers a streamlined solution.
-With JIM, you can accept debit, credit, and digital wallets directly through your smartphone—just tap and done.
-At just 1.99% per transaction with no hidden costs or extra hardware needed, it's particularly useful for taking deposits during meet-and-greets.
+With JIM, you can accept debit, credit, and digital wallets directly through your smartphone.
+At 1.99% per transaction with no hidden costs or extra hardware needed, it is useful for taking deposits during meet-and-greets.
+You can also let customers book and pay deposits online through a JIM Website.

 • Get Started: Download JIM app for iOS